Bronya-Rand/DDLCModTemplate2.0/README.md

 3. DDLC's exact RPY files with explainations.
 5. macOS `.app` and Linux support via `LinuxLauncher.sh`.
 6. Android Support!
 Now you can make your mod work* on mobile phones and tablets!
-    > \* - Only if your mod uses simple script code or DDLC functions.
-More complicated code may require some adjustments to get working.
-See *guide.pdf* or visit the DDMC Discord for help if you can't get your mod to run.
+    > \* - If your mod uses simple script code or DDLC functions.
+More complex code or non-mobile friendly features may require some adjustments to get working.
+See *guide.pdf* or visit the DDMC Discord for additional help.
 7. Xcode Support!
 Open this project in Xcode and you can edit, build, and run your mod without opening the Ren'Py Launcher ever again!
     > Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)
 8. [BETA] Pronoun Support!
 Allow players to identify with what pronoun they go by!